amannv2/Wikipedia-on-Terminal/README.md

 # Wikipedia_on_Terminal
 Acces Wikipedia pages via terminal.
 Enter search string and download page offline.

+Make sure:

+- chromedriver is present in your current directory
-Make sure you're connected to the Internet.
+- you're connected to the Internet.

 - Type in your keyword
 - Select the suitable one from the suggestions